-2.4 Setup without JMRI
+2.3 Setup without JMRI

-All device behavior is controlled via CV values so it is possible to fully configure the device manually.
-Generally this requires deciphering the CV tables in Chapter 8 below and manually calculating the proper values, however the following steps will get your QuadLN\S up and running controlling turnouts.
+All QuadLN_S behavior is controlled via CV values so it is possible to fully configure the device manually.
+CV tables are provided in Chapter 8 below for that purpose.
+Please keep in mind that manually calculating the proper CV values can be tedious and error prone.
+Using JMRI for configuring the QuadLN_S is strongly recommended.